 The table came out as I had envisioned and that makes a person happy, ya know?
 It suits to fill any spot in the home making a sweet statement.

 If you’d like to own either of these pieces, you can find them available in my shop.
-(BOTH SOLD) Stop by to see what else is new!
+(BOTH SOLD) Also, stop by to see what else is new!

 Do pin and share this fun take on upcycled farmhouse decor.
 Ya never know what you may find that on the curb, at a garage sale, or at the thrift store that will inspire you!